A hybrid-Hill estimator enabled by heavy-tailed block maxima: A cursory semi-parametric hybrid estimator

 For the proof of Theorem \ref{Thm:ConsistencyNaive}, we will need a result akin to Lemma \ref{Lem:UnitFrechetOS}(i) but stated with greater generality.
-Lemma \ref{Lem:UnitFrechetStdProcess} fulfils this aim in the form of an invariance principle like those typically sought in empirical processes theory for ascertaining the proper rate of convergence to a Donsker-type limit in the uniform sense. \begin{lem} Let $Z_1, Z_2, \ldots, Z_k, \ldots $ be i.i.d. random variables from a unit Fr\'echet distribution with d.f. $\exp(-x^{-1})$, $ x\geq 0$.
+Lemma \ref{Lem:UnitFrechetStdProcess} fulfils this aim of strengthening Lemma \ref{Lem:UnitFrechetOS} so as to inherit more in the form of an invariance principle like those typically sought in empirical processes theory for ascertaining the proper rate of convergence to a Donsker-type limit in the uniform sense. \begin{lem} Let $Z_1, Z_2, \ldots, Z_k, \ldots $ be i.i.d. random variables from a unit Fr\'echet distribution with d.f. $\exp(-x^{-1})$, $ x\geq 0$.
 Suppose $\theta_k \in (0, k]$ is such that $\theta_k \rightarrow\infty$ and $\theta_k/ k\rightarrow 0$, as $k \rightarrow \infty$.
 Then, with a sufficiently rich probability space, there exists a sequence of Brownian motions $\bigl\{ W_k(s)\bigr\}_{s \geq 0}$ such that, for each $\varepsilon >0$,

 \end{lem} \begin{proof} It suffices to employ Lemma 2.4.10 of \citet{deHaanFerreira2006} with $\gamma=1$ and $\theta_k$ in place of $k$ therein, whilst heeding the law of iterated logarithm in that, for $\varepsilon >0$,